jamesspearsv/shopping-cart-project/README.md

 ## To-Do

 This area is how I kept track of my project tasks.
-Items tht are ~stuckthrough~ were abandoned.
+Items tht are ~stuckthrough~ were abandoned but could be implemented later.

 ### Planning & Design